2008 Chilean telethon: Background

 After the success achieved during the Telethon 2007 campaign - and after 30 years of existence - the solidarity campaign decided to mark some milestones in the new edition of 2008.
 Don Francisco (Mario Kreutzberger), the presenter and leader of the event, stated in May 2008 that the principal objective of the campaign would be to show the success achieved during its three decades of existence through the testimonies of health professionals, patients and their families, as well as the artists and all those who had actively participated.

-The leaders of the Telethon Foundation emphasized the significance of fundraising during this event, as there were no plans to hold the event in the following year due to the scheduled presidential elections in December 2009.
-This recurring situation poses economic challenges for the organization considering the high cost of treatments, the increasing demand from new disabled patients, and the need to plan and develop new rehabilitation centers.
-Therefore, the presenters urged for greater donations to support the organization for the next two years.
+The leaders of the Telethon Foundation urged people to increase donations during the event, since because of the presidential election scheduled for December 2009 no event was scheduled for that year.

 In October the Telethon Foundation announced two large projects that it would be bringing together during this campaign.
 The first would be the enlarging of the Telethon Institute in Santiago, which was in the evaluation stage with the Regional Metropolitan Government.
 The second would be the renovation of the Telethon Theatre, marking the bicentennial of the founding of Chile.
 The plans were for the construction of a new area with 1,600 seats, with space and facilities to accommodate any number of artists.
 In addition there would be an underground area of four floors, an event centre and a nine-storey tower.

 The campaign would also seek to collect funds for the construction of four rehabilitation institutes in the cities of Calama, Coihaique, Copiapó and Valdivia.
 Although Telethon 2007 had provided a considerable sum for the construction of the Telethon Institute in Calama, various problems had delayed the project.
 Some days before the Telethon event the government, through the Ministry of Social Welfare, donated the land for the centres at Calama and Coihaique.